-Postscript: I still eat pizza for bulking purposes, but not to the same degree.
-I’ve slimmed down to a more maintainable weight since I first wrote this article, and made various other lifestyle changes.
-I’ve written up my full thoughts on my new life as a skinny fella here.
+Postscript: I still love pizza, but I’ve slimmed down to a more maintainable weight since I first wrote this article, and made various other lifestyle changes, including moving to a plant-based diet.
+I’ve written up some thoughts on my new life as a skinny fella here.

 Pizza Diet FAQs